fosrl/cli/README.md

 This is the official Pangolin CLI tool.

-Since there isn't an official GUI application for Linux, this CLI serves as the official way to connect to Pangolin VPN on Linux.
+Since there isn't an official GUI application for Linux, this CLI serves as the official Pangolin client for Linux devices.

 This client can be used with both: